heartbleeded/nrgrip/README.md

 Usage
 -----

-At the moment, NRGrip doesn't take any options, you just invoke it with the name of an NRG image:
+To see the full usage, run:

+    nrgrip --help

+Basically, you can display the metadata and extract the data with:

-    nrgrip image.nrg
+    nrgrip -ix image.nrg

 The cue sheet will be extracted as `image.cue`, and the audio data as `image.raw`.

-To play the extracted raw audio data, you may use `aplay`, from the ALSA utils (you can also do that directly on the NRG file):
+The raw audio data from a CD is 16 bit, little endian, 44100 Hz, stereo.
+To play it, you may use, for instance, `aplay` from the ALSA utils, or `ffplay` from `FFmpeg`:

     aplay -f cd image.raw
+    ffplay -f s16le -ac 2 image.raw

+Note that you can also play the NRG file directly, if the sector size is 2352 (no sub-channel).

 To encode the raw audio data to FLAC (and embed the cue sheet in it):